For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Loyalty cards don't just exist for clothing stores and supermarkets.
 A growing number of restaurant chains have started offering them to encourage customers to keep returning... and it works!

-For example, La Tasca and Nando's have a loyalty card scheme (in fact, it's one of our top ways to get free Nando's).
+For example, Nando's has a loyalty card scheme (in fact, it's one of our top ways to get free Nando's).
 You'll probably find that lots of small independent restaurants do too.
 It's just a matter of doing your research.

 18. Use zero-waste food apps